bozakov/H-probe/README.md

 H-probe is an online active probing tool for estimating traffic correlations from end-to-end measurements.
 H-probe does not rely on a receiver as it uses ICMP echo packets.
 It uses libpcap to capture returning ICMP echo replies.
 From the timing information H-probe is able to estimate the correlation (covariance) of the cross traffic sharing the end-to-end path with the probing traffic.
 For Internet aggregate traffic it is known [Leland et al. '94] that it is long range dependent (LRD) with Hurst parameter H. The Hurst parameter can be estimated from the covariance slope that is given by 2H-2.
 H-probe also implements the aggregate variance method known from [Taqqu et al. '95], which is more robust than the covariance, for estimating H.

 H-probe uses sampling methodology that is described in "H-Probe: Estimating Traffic Correlations from Sampling and Active Network Probing", by A. Rizk, Z. Bozakov and M. Fidler.
-The paper is available at: XXX
+The paper is available at [arXiv](http://arxiv.org/abs/1208.2870).

 H-Probe injects ICMP echo request probes from the sender to the target and captures the corresponding round trip times (RTT) using libpcap.
 Using the RTTs H-probe estimates the traffic correlations on the end-to-end path.
 Details of the algorithm are given the paper mentioned above.